sinnecker/Covering/README.md

 pip install -r requirements.txt
 ```

-*Ensure that the `requirements.txt` file is updated with all the necessary packages.*

 ## Optimization Solver

 This project uses **Gurobi** to solve the optimization problems related to the Set Covering Problem.
 Gurobi is a state-of-the-art mathematical programming solver that efficiently handles large-scale linear and mixed-integer programming problems.